jashan393/server-report/README.md

-# server-report
-This repository contains the starter files for the Server Report
+# Server Report

+## Objective
+Confirm that your local development environment is properly installed and configured.